danielsanei/platooning/README.md

 #### Setting the Angles to Scan
-As mentioned in the challenges section, the LiDAR scans for angles in increments rather than integer degree scans .
+As mentioned in the challenges section, the LiDAR scans for angles in increments rather than integer degree scans.
 For accurately setting the angles, ensure that your integer degrees are converted to increments so that the obstacle detect operates as expected.

 ## Lessons Learned
 Throughout the project, we encountered numerous technical challenges, including hardware failures, limitations, and software compatibility issues.
 At times, it felt as though every step forward required taking two steps back.
 However, these complications provided us with opportunities to develop patience, resilience, and determination as we worked tirelessly to achieve our goals and deliver functioning platooning prototype.
 Our experience not only highlighted the importance of iterative development, but also strengthened our communication skills as collaborated to overcome each obstacle as a team.